ravi-kumar7/documentation/docs/middleware/android-sdk.md

 ## Start SDK flow

-Once all dependencies are added SDK requires 3 inputs customerId, token and API Key
+Once all dependencies are added, SDK requires 3 inputs: `customer_id`, `user_token` and `client_api_key`.

 ::: tip Note
-CustomerId and Token need to be generated from the backend before starting the SDK.
+`user_token` needs to be generated against a `customer_id` on backend before starting the SDK.
 Refer [here](/middleware/sourcing-rest-api.html#get-eligibility)
 :::

-Now that all required parameters are available we can start with the integration
+Now that all required parameters are available, we can start the SDK flow as follows:

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>